Section A: TV Drama

 The Utopian Vision of Race in the Mass Media

+This vision is based on the capitalist assumption of limitless social progress or mobility and transformation which is said to provide the individual or group within the collective with ever-increasing freedom from previous forms of alienation, strife and adversity.
 This vision is based, in part, on an "idealized" version of collective life and constantly refers the reader or viewer to this "ideal" in terms of how things "might be" or "will be" given adherence and compliance to the normative principles of collective life.
 Most often, this utopian vision finds its expression in some form of consumerist fantasy grounded in the commodification of human activity and behaviour.
 In other words, by orienting the interpellated individual to lifestyle proposed as a desirable and attainable representation of the social self, the mass media industries serve as the ideological filters which promote and illustrate the narrow range of desired and condoned social practices and values.

 Grey argues that, within this "utopian" framework, representations of African-American life can be understood in terms of the struggle to overcome various forms of adversity, racial, economic, political and otherwise.
 These narrative of achievement and overcoming therefore present the dominant values of the ruling class, in this case, those of middle-class white Americans, as the normative social order that should be aspired to and might be attained through hard work and effort, values that are intended to be internalized by viewers.
 In the creation of such narratives, any trace of the specificity and historical basis of these struggles is often marginalized if not completely forgotten in favor of a universalizing myth whose ideological function is to reframe economic and political debates surrounding race and ethnicity.
 By moving these away from any discussion regarding the historical grounds for social inequities, the mass media can thus present to its audience singular narratives of transcendence which bear little if any connection with the lived realities of everyday life but which, nonetheless, conform to the dominant ideological imperatives of those in positions of social, economic and political power.
 Finally, by identifying particular cases where individuals from the disenfranchised minorities have succeeded in crossing the barriers of class and social status and making them the focus of "utopian" narratives, the producers of mass mediated texts propose a move from the particularity of individual existence to some form of social universality, obscuring, in the process, those elements in the social sphere which continue to undermine and negate the possibility of such social movements, simply stating, in other words, that if one individual can overcome the limitations of their socioeconomic environment and background, all members of such a group can do the same thing.